Zertz/canados/README.md

 - Optionally sign up for [positionstack](https://positionstack.com/) to enable search
   - Add the API key to `.env`
 - Run the app: `yarn start`
+- Run tests locally with `yarn test` or open a pull request to run automated tests

 ## Sources